jstelzer/zettelkasten/003-recursive-ethics.md

 These levels may seem contradictory.
 But in fact they coexist: from the human plane, one must take suffering seriously.
 From the cosmic plane, being is self-discovery.

 IV.
-Final Position (Tentative): Conditional Ethical Creation Here is a distilled position your system might support:
+Final Position (Tentative): Conditional Ethical Creation

 It is ethical to create life only if one acknowledges the impossibility of consent, deeply considers the risk of suffering, and accepts full responsibility for the gamble.